Pogil Electron Energy And Light Answers

 What is the relationship between electron energy levels and light emission?

 Electrons emit light when they transition from higher energy levels to lower ones.
-Worth adding: the energy of the emitted photon equals the energy difference between the two levels.
-This relationship explains why elements produce characteristic spectra Simple, but easy to overlook.
-That's the whole idea..
+The energy of the emitted photon equals the energy difference between the two levels.
+This relationship explains why elements produce characteristic spectra It's one of those things that adds up.
+No workaround needed..

 Why are electron energy levels quantized?